Keyboard shortcuts

 b3232 bits

 While, in principle, representation of a boolean only requires a single bit, Odin has these multiple sizes mainly to allow easier interop with various binary formats and to allow you to better control padding and alignment in structs.
 Most of the time, however, you’ll simply default to using the type called bool.
-Like a b8, a bool is 8-bits in size, but the compiler considers b8 and bool to be distinct types.
+Like a b8, a bool is 8-bits in size (though the compiler considers b8 and bool to be distinct types).

 Strings